Bijman/srb2bld/README.md

 2. Enter `git clone https://github.com/Bijman/srb2bld`,

 3. Enter `sudo make install`, which will install to "/usr/bin" or "/usr/local/bin", if path exists, or just place script in your directory and change script's permissions to be executable: `chmod 755 srb2bld`,

-4. Check if you set properly environment variables from "Configuration" section,

-5. Enter `source ~/.bash_profile` or restart terminal.

 **Windows:**
 1. Open Git Bash,